OutSystems/docs-product/src/deliver-mobile/distribute-pwa/troubleshooting-know-issues.md

 * Connect to Service Studio by entering your environment URL that begins with "https".
 For example, instead of connecting to `http://myenvironment.example.com`, connect to `https://myenvironment.example.com`.
 After that, retry enabling the PWA.

 * Check if you have a valid and properly configured SSL certificate.
 When you distribute a mobile app, by a native build or as a PWA, you need the certificate for secure communication with the server.
-For more information, see notes in [Enforce HTTPS Security](../../managing-the-applications-lifecycle/secure-the-applications/enforce-https-security.md).

 ### There are runtime errors